-You may have participated in one of Brendan Bronzan’s Sidewalk Astronomy events throughout the summer, but the 33-year-old Cornwallite, astronomy buff, and founder of Speaking of Space would like you to know that winter is the best time for stargazing.
+You may have participated in one of Brendan Bronzan’s Speaking of Space events last summer, but this Cornwall-living astronomy buff would like you to know that winter is the best time for stargazing.
 Check out his suggestions for winter sky sightings.

 Start by following these steps: First, find the Big Dipper and face it.
 Then, turn 180 degrees, lay down and look up.
 This map (below) is what you should see.
 Finally, follow the map and enjoy the night sky!